paul-m/drupal-merge-plugin/README.md

 What?
 --

-`drupal-merge-plugin` is a Composer plugin that allows Drupal modules to specify their own Composer-based dependencies.
+`drupal-merge-plugin` is a Composer plugin that allows Drupal modules to specify their own Composer-based dependencies without extra infrastructure.

-`drupal-merge-plugin` is highly opinionated.
-It is designed to be useful as part of a low-dependency build phase for Drupal installations which aren't expected to have multiple vendor directories, or different dependency requirements per multisite site.

-The fact that the previous sentence is almost 90% Drupalism illustrates why this tool is opinionated.

-Basically: If you are using Drupal in multisite mode, and you have many conflicting dependencies you believe shouldn't conflict, or you have multiple vendor directories as a dependency solution, then don't use this plugin.

 Note that this plugin is fully compatible with Drupal multisite.
 It will discover and reconcile all dependencies for all modules present in the Drupal installation, across the different sites.
 They will all share the same `vendor/` directory where other Drupal dependencies reside.

-If this behavior is undesirable for your needs, then use another tool.

-It sits atop the Wikimedia project's `composer-merge-plugin`, and inherits that project's behaviors.
-This means your root Composer package can specify external `composer.json` files to load, using wildcard paths.
-The top-level Drupal project's `composer.json` file does this.
+It builds on the Wikimedia project's `composer-merge-plugin`, and inherits some of that project's behaviors.

 You can read the documentation for Wikimedia's `composer-merge-plugin` here: https://github.com/wikimedia/composer-merge-plugin